*2 Day Kakadu Tour

 With a late lunch following the walk by Nourlangie we are set for arrival back in Darwin around 6:30pm.

 Please note that the itinerary is subject to environmental and cultural considerations which may affect it on the day.
-We reserve the right to make changes and omissions without notice.
+We reserve the right to make changes and omissions without notice. *FOR 2022 Colours of Kakadu price, schedule and inclusions PLEASE follow this link.

 (min 2 – 6 max guests)

-For departures from February to May follow this link.
+For 2022 departures follow this LINK.

 Also available for Private Kakadu charter tours throughout the year.